Best Games Like Cyberpunk 2077

 Developed by: Ubisoft Toronto

-Even though Watch Dogs Legion’s plot is set in 2026, you got to admit that the developers might have overestimated how much the world would change until that year.
-I mean who knows we might get to the point where technology can be manipulated as much as in Watch Dogs Legion.
+Even though Watch Dogs Legion’s plot is set in 2026, you have to admit that the developers might have overestimated how much the world would change until that year.
+Who knows, we might get to the point where technology can be manipulated as much as in Watch Dogs Legion.

-Nonetheless, on this occasion, the overlooked technological advancement might be a good thing.
+Nonetheless, the overlooked technological advancement might be a good thing.
 What I mean by this is that the technology might not be as advanced as Cyberpunk 2077, but it is damn close.
-Unfortunately, it’s not first-person gameplay, but the emphasis here on the story, i.e. technological manipulation.
+Unfortunately, it’s not first-person gameplay, but the emphasis is on the story, i.e., technological manipulation.

-At its core, there are some difference, but considering how the two stories overlap in some aspects, it made it to this best games like Cyberpunk 2077 list.
+There are some differences at its core, but considering how the two stories overlap in some aspects, it made it to the best games like Cyberpunk 2077 list.

 3. Mirror’s Edge: Catalyst